-It was also revealed that he ( and a time travelling underwear) was the reason why dinosaurs went extinct.
-They literally died of laughing (or more accurately, rolled off the edge of the earth - which was flat back then) after seeing his butt...
+It was also revealed that he (and a pair of time-travelling underwear) was the reason why the dinosaurs went extinct.
+They literally died of laughing (or more accurately, rolled off the edge of the Earth - which was flat back then) after seeing his butt...
 Wow.
 Who made that up?

-In the 2002 He-Man and the Masters of the Universe cartoon, Hordak creates the 'Spell of Separation' which divides the planet of Eternia into Light and Dark hemispheres, but refuses to finish the spell when he realises it could destroy Eternia completely.
+In He-Man and the Masters of the Universe (2002), Hordak creates the "Spell of Separation" which divides the planet of Eternia into Light and Dark hemispheres, but refuses to finish the spell when he realizes it could destroy Eternia completely.
 Years later, Two-Bad find the spell, misinterprets it as a cure to their Two Beings, One Body problem, and attempt to cast it.